Jerin-Romijah-Tuli/Task_Management_with_Analytics/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is owned solely by **Jerin Romijah Tuli**.
+You are not permitted to copy, modify, or distribute this project without the explicit permission of the owner.

+All rights reserved © **Jerin Romijah Tuli**

 ---